za3k/short-programs/README.md

 ---
 Return true if the internet is up (a single ping to 8.8.8.8 returns).

+random
+---
+Print a random line out of a file

 retry
 ---
-retry a command 5 times or until it succeeds
+Retry a command 5 times or until it succeeds